-Extraction: Before the donation and a second identity verification, the donation process is explained.
+Extraction: Before the donation and after identity verification, the donation process is explained.
 Blood is extracted to the plasmapheresis device, where plasma is separated from the other blood components.
 The plasma is collected, while the blood cells flow back into the donor's body.
 Plasma can therefore be donated more often than blood, as the body can reform plasma within a few days.
 Following the donation, donors in Germany can receive an expense allowance in accordance with legal regulations.
+For the integrity of the plasma ingredients, the plasma is frozen, and storage and transport are kept at -20° Celsius any time.